mbaumer/us_hep_funding/docs/_states/TX.md

 [Back to top](#top)
 ## TX-36 -- Rep. Brian Babin (R) -- [Wikipedia](https://en.wikipedia.org/wiki/TX-36)
 ### Committees
-Brian Babin is the #5 Democrat on the House Committee on Science, Space, and Technology
+Brian Babin is the #5 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```